pablo-albaladejo/awslambdahackathon/docs/architecture/MONITORING_AND_ALERTS.md

 # Monitoring and Alerting System

-This document describes the comprehensive monitoring and alerting system implemented for the AWS Lambda Hackathon application.
+This document describes the comprehensive monitoring and alerting system, primarily built using **AWS CloudWatch**, implemented for the AWS Lambda Hackathon application.

 ## Overview